-To avoid the wearing of your plating, remove when in contact with water, lotions, perfumes or sweat.
+To avoid the wearing of your plating, remove when in contact with water, lotions, perfumes, sanitizers or sweat.

 - Do not use any cleaning solutions on your gold vermeil pieces.
-Instead, use a soft dry cloth to wipe them down after wear to remove any excess oils from your skin.
+Instead, use a soft microfibre cloth to wipe them down after each wear to remove any excess oils from your skin.

-- Keep your piece stored in your jewelry box or a zip lock bag to keep out moisture from the air (and never store your vermeil jewelry in the bathroom!)
+- Keep your piece stored in an individual ziplock/airtight bag and pop that in your jewelry box to keep out moisture from the air (and never store your vermeil jewelry in high moisture areas e.g. the bathroom!)

 Sterling silver is a solid metal and thus requires minimal care.
-It may darken over time but you can easily polish your pieces back to new.
-Use a soft cloth on your jewelry to achieve that mirror finish.
+It may darken over time but you can easily polish your pieces back to its original shine.
+Use a soft jewelry polishing cloth to gently polish your piece to achieve that mirror finish.
 We do not recommend any chemical solutions when cleaning your jewelry.

 All of our diamonds are ethically sourced.
-Diamonds are an incredibly hard material so please take care, as they can scratch other stones or metals.
+Diamonds are an incredibly hard material so please take care and store them individually, as they can scratch other stones or metals.

 - The herringbone chain is an elaborate and decorative chain style that requires specific care to keep it in its best condition.
-As the chain is constructed of individually woven and then flattened links, it must always be stored flat to keep its shape.
-It is normal to see kinks or dents occur with wear, but this can be alleviated by removing the chain when sleeping, showering, or doing any strenuous activities.
+As the chain is constructed of individually woven and then flattened links, it must always be stored unclasped and flat to keep its shape.
+It is normal to see kinks or dents occur with wear over time, but this can be alleviated by removing the chain when sleeping, showering, or doing any strenuous activities.